 Alex Rizzi

-Senior Research Director, Consumer Data Opportunities and Risks
+Former Senior Research Director, Consumer Data Opportunities and Risks

-Since joining CFI in 2012, Alex has been an advocate for consumer protection and evidence-based inclusive finance practices.
+During her time at CFI from 2012-2024, Alex was an advocate for consumer protection and evidence-based inclusive finance practices.

-She manages the responsible data practices research portfolio at CFI which focuses on opportunities and risks for low-income consumers from data-driven financial services.
+She managed the responsible data practices research portfolio at CFI which focuses on opportunities and risks for low-income consumers from data-driven financial services.
 Previously, she was a senior director for CFI’s Smart Campaign initiative, where she managed consumer-protection learning agendas and helped launch the Client Protection Certification Program.
+She has participated in multiple industry working groups on responsible finance, including an advisory group to GSMA’s mobile money certification program and the Microfinance Center’s social performance fund steering committee.

 Alex is a graduate of Princeton University and holds a master’s degree from Georgetown’s foreign service school, as well as a certificate in digital money from the Digital Frontiers Institute and The Fletcher School at Tufts University.
-She speaks conversational French and needs to work on her Italian.

 Jayshree Venkatesan

-Senior Research Director, Consumer Protection & Responsible Finance
+Senior Director, Consumer Protection & Strategic Industry Engagement

 Explore More